jimjim698/recovery-builder/recovery-builder/spec.md

 - [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)

 A user belongs_to a House.
-Highlights also belongs to a User.
+Highlight also belongs_to a User.

 - [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)